 What is influenza?

-Influenza, often called the flu, is an acute infection of the upper airway caused by an influenza A or B virus.
+Influenza is an acute infection of the respiratory system caused by the influenza virus.

 In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.

 You can reduce the risk of getting influenza and spreading it to others by:

 - Cleaning and disinfecting objects and surfaces that people touch

 - Promptly disposing of used tissues in the waste basket or garbage

 - Cough and sneezing into your shirt sleeve rather than your hands

 Getting an influenza vaccine can help prevent you from getting sick with influenza and spreading it to others.